StarLake-Studio/SimpleWeather.Windows/README.md

 ## API Integration

-This application is designed to work with weather APIs.
-To connect to a real weather service:
+This application is integrated with QWeather (和风天气) API to provide real weather data:

-1. Get an API key from a weather service provider (e.g., OpenWeatherMap)
+1. Get an API key from [QWeather Developer Platform](https://dev.qweather.com/)
-2. Update the `API_KEY` constant in `WeatherService.cs`
+2. Update the `API_KEY` constant in `Services/WeatherConfig.cs`
-3. Implement actual API calls in the service methods
+3. The application will automatically use the API to fetch real weather data

 ## GitHub Actions